VinzenzKlass/anaplan-sdk/docs/anaplan_explained.md

 # Anaplan Basics

 This guide explains key Anaplan concepts for developers working with the Bulk API.
+You can think of the flow of uploading data to Anaplan with the Bulk API like so:

+<iframe id="bulk-overview"  src="../assets/overview.html"></iframe>

+---

 ## Quick Overview